hexie1995/Sequential-Link-Prediction/Readme.md

 **Please cite the paper when using the data or code.
 See License Information for more details on Usage.**

-**To ensure reproducbility, the below information has been tested and successfully run by vonlunteers who read the GitHub and then experimented on Linux, Mac, Windows, and Google Colab(except the E-LSTM-D, because it does not work for Google Colab, but should work on all other platforms).**
+**To ensure reproducbility, the below information has been tested and successfully run by vonlunteers who read the GitHub and then experimented on Linux, Mac, Windows, and Google Colab(except the E-LSTM-D, because it does not work for Google Colab, but should work on all other platforms with the constraints described below).**

 </div>